8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

 Doesn’t work so well: Feeding a crowd

 While air fryers come in a range of sizes, even the largest model can only fit food for two to four people.
 If you have a large family or you plan on using your air fryer for a bigger gathering, you’ll have to make your food in batches.
-You’ll probably be better off using these 50 dinner recipes guaranteed to feed a crowd.
+This is how to properly clean an air fryer between uses.

 After consulting this list, you might be wondering whether you should purchase an air fryer for yourself.
 If you’re a big fan of fried fare, we suggest you give it a try—especially if you’re interested in the health benefits of foregoing so much oil.
 However, if you eat a lot of raw vegetables, bake your food in the oven or cook it on the stove, and generally make meals for a large crowd, an air fryer might not be the ideal device for you.
-Luckily, you can still get that crispy, crunchy texture by doing an old-fashioned deep fry … we’ll show you how here!
+Next, find out the air fryer tip that’ll give you perfectly golden food every time.